Highspot vs Salesforce

 Who should combine what

-The choice between Highspot and Salesforce isn't really a choice.
+The choice between Highspot and Salesforce is not really a choice.
 Most organizations that use Highspot also use Salesforce.
 They solve different problems, and the integration between them is well-established.

-The more useful question is what's missing from your current stack, and where your sales team is losing deals.
+The more useful question is what is missing from your current stack, and where your sales team is losing deals.

 • Your reps struggle to find the right content for the right situation